-The second mechanism arises from the seniority of bank loans in a firm's capital structure.
+The seniority effect arises from the priority of bank loans in a firm's capital structure.
 Banks are generally senior creditors and as such are paid first in bankruptcy, before a firm's equity holders and other creditors, such as public debt holders.
-This seniority effect is a critical phenomenon, because it means a bank will not suffer losses unless its borrowers perform very poorly.
-Correspondingly, for a bank to experience financial distress, a non-trivial fraction of its borrowers must lose a large fraction of their value.
+This seniority effect is a critical phenomenon, because it means a bank will not suffer losses unless its borrowers perform very poorly.13 Correspondingly, for a bank to experience financial distress, a non-trivial fraction of its borrowers must lose a large fraction of their value.
 In our base model, a bank is the only holder of the debt issued by a firm.
 In reality, large firms finance themselves in the bond market and small firms finance themselves using trade credit.
 Bank borrowing is typically senior to these types of obligations, which reduces bank losses even further in the event of a default.
 The seniority of a bank in the firm's capital structure allows the banks to pursue high leverage without high default risk.
-Some intuition can be grasped by analyzing Figure 2, which shows that as firm leverage decreases, and firm debt becomes senior to a larger tranche of firm equity, bank leverage increases correspondingly.
+Some intuition can be grasped by analyzing Figure 2, which shows how bank leverage responds to exogenous variation in firm leverage, where leverage is defined as the ratio of debt to total value.
+As firm leverage decreases, and firm debt becomes senior to a larger tranche of firm equity, bank leverage increases correspondingly.
 Section 8 explores this mechanism in further detail by introducing junior bond debt into a firm's capital structure.

-11For example, Acharya, Bharath, and Srinivasan (2007) and Ou, Chlu, and Metz (2011) show that banks recover more than other creditors when their borrowers default.
+13For example, Acharya, Bharath, and Srinivasan (2007) and Ou, Chlu, and Metz (2011) show that banks recover more than other creditors when their borrowers default.